 - Teachers can choose to have a student play for the judge’s helpful comments, but receive no rating.
 The option can be checked on the critique sheet at the time of registration.
 Students will receive a complete evaluation and a certificate but no rating.

-- Students can use the music under this option, but at least ONE original must be provided for the judge.
+- Students can use the music under this option, but must comply with rules requiring original score.